Isoscalar monopole and dipole transitions in $^{24}$Mg, $^{26}$Mg and $^{28}$Si: Experimental Results

 \subsubsection{The 11.142- and 11.148-MeV states}

 As explained in the previous K600 paper on $^{28}$Si($\alpha,\alpha^\prime$)$^{28}$Si, the literature lists two unresolved $J^\pi = 0^+$ and $J^\pi = 2^+$ states at 11.141 and 11.148 MeV, respectively \cite{PhysRevC.95.024319}.
-Further investigation of the existing data on $^{28}$Si \cite{adsley2019re} has showed that there is, in fact, only one state at this energy which has $J^\pi = 0^+$ and, therefore, it is not necessary to include contributions from two states.
+Further investigation of the existing data on $^{28}$Si \cite{adsley2019re} has showed that there is, in fact, only one state with $J^\pi = 0^+$ at this energy and so it is not necessary to include contributions from two states.